alliedvision/adapter_Nvidia_Jetson_TX2_Xavier_DevKit/readme.md

 This repository contains open hardware design files for an adapter board supporting the Allied Vision Alvium CSI-2 camera pinout to NVidias TX2 and Xavier Development kit CSI-2 connector compatible devices, created by Allied Vision.
 The board allows the user to interface with two Alvium MIPI CSI-2 compatible cameras over a Flexible Flat Cable (FFC) connector.

-This adapter can also be ordered at [Allied Vision](https://www.alliedvision.com/en/meta-header/contact-us/contact-sales.html) or a [qualified Allied Vision distributor](https://www.alliedvision.com/en/about-us/where-we-are.html) under order code **14909** - Adapter Board CSI-2 Nvidia Jetson TX2 / Xavier.
+You can also purchase the adapter from [Allied Vision](https://www.alliedvision.com/en/products/accessories/interface-connections/#!?cameraInterfacefilter=10) or from our [distributors](https://www.alliedvision.com/en/avt-locations/avt-distributors/).

 ## Getting Started

 These instructions will get you a copy of the design files to make your own adapter boards for development and testing purposes.
 The board can be produced and assembled using the provided design files.
 Please take a look at the mechanical layers for more information regarding the PCB stackup recommended for fabrication.

-See our [website](https://www.alliedvision.com/en/support/technical-documentation/alvium-csi-2-documentation.html) for further documentation and installation guides of the finished boards.
+See our [accessories webpage](https://www.alliedvision.com/en/products/accessories/interface-connections/#!?cameraInterfacefilter=10) and the [Alvium CSI-2 download webpage](https://www.alliedvision.com/en/support/technical-documentation/alvium-csi-2-documentation/) for more information.

 ### Prerequisites